“In your anger do not sin: Do not let the sun go down while you are still angry.” – Ephesians 4:26

 It’s important to understand your spouse.
 It’s essential to forgive or ask forgiveness.
 It’s imperative to understand how you two reached the point of disagreement and what you can do or say better to prevent the same argument from happening again and again.
 We’re called to love deeply and offer grace the same way that God loves and forgives us.

 Letting the sun go down on our anger is healthy for our marriage.
-Sometimes going to bed angry forces us to take time to think through our position and re-evaluate why we’re fighting in the first place.
-Much more often than not, we wake up feeling humbled and grateful we’re still in the house together, and want to make up.
+Going to bed angry forces us to take time to think through our position and re-evaluate why we’re fighting in the first place.
+Much more often than not, we wake up feeling humbled and grateful we’re still in the house together.
+We want to make up.

 As a small bonus, Husband has gotten to sleep on his favorite couch, which he romantically thinks of as camping, and I’ve gotten a quiet night’s sleep free of his snoring.